-Since these observations are executed by a large range of actors, including research and academia community, an effective observing system may benefit from an improved international coordination across networks and programs.
+Since these observations are executed by a large range of actors, an effective observing system may benefit from an improved international coordination across networks and programs.
 Here the potential of "economy of scales" could make procurements of instruments less expensive.
 Sustainable networks need sustained funding and support that covers training, capacity building, equipment maintenance and replacement.
 Partnerships between experienced and less experienced actors provide this support.

 Future climate observing capabilities that are at risk are identified in the 2021 GCOS Status Report.
-This theme focuses on those in situ and satellite observations that are particularly at risk, while acknowledging that all observations of ECVs need to be sustained.
+This Action focuses on those in situ observations that are particularly at risk, however all current observations of ECVs need to be sustained.

 Action A1: Ensure necessary levels of long-term funding support for in situ networks, from observations to data delivery Activities 1.
 Undertake an assessment of current levels of funding support for global in situ networks delivering relevant in situ ECV data, including cal/val measurements, and identify those in situ networks with immediate or short-term problems around adequacy and sustainability of funding - by end of 2023.
 2. Identify entities that can provide support for the networks identified as at risk in Activity 1.
 3. Advocate with funding agencies to support identified networks.
 Issue/Benefits Not all in situ networks have the assurance of the long-term support needed to ensure the continuity and development of long-term time-series needed for climate monitoring.
 Although progress has been made, some networks are still supported by short- and fixed-term funding or have inadequate funding support.
 This action aims to make progress in addressing this issue by improving the sustainability of in situ measurement programs.
 Improved funding support for networks performing measurements of ECVs would improve our ability to undertake long-term monitoring of the changing climate system.
 This informs climate assessments such as IPCC and WMO annual reports.
 Furthermore, it is essential for climate services, adaptation activities and mitigation efforts.
 Sustained in situ observations provide critical input to reanalyses and aid satellite cal/val activities, especially as new missions/instruments are launched.
 Implementers From 1 to 3: GCOS , WMO, NMHSs, Research organizations, Academia, Funding agencies.
-Means of Assessing Progress Initial inventory of the funding profile for identified in situ networks that provide ECVs, considering adequacy and sustainability of funding support.
+Means of Assessing Progress 1.
+Initial inventory of the funding profile for identified in situ networks that provide ECVs, considering adequacy and sustainability of funding support.
 Findings are to be prepared by all GCOS panels and consolidated in the form of a GCOS report by the end of 2023.
 The report should provide a current health snapshot of financial support for the networks.
-2. Regularly reassess and report in future GCOS Status Reports progress towards sustainable funding for those networks designated in the initial report as inadequate or at risk.
-3. Number of in situ networks for which funding support as a whole has been improved.
-Additional Details GCOS panels should inventory key current in situ networks and ascertain their levels of support, and barriers to their full implementation, and highlight examples of existing sustainable solutions.
-NMHSs, research performing organizations and other public and private funders should then take the outcomes of these assessments and attempt to remedy issues raised.
-A final assessment will then be made at the end of the IP / Status report cycle.
-Links with other IP Actions All ECV need sustained support, but this GCOS IP has identified the following actions: B4: in situ observations of atmospheric composition ECVs.
-B6 and B7: expansion and integration of the global ocean observing system, including observations of biogeochemical/biological parameters.

-1 In this document we refer to all non-satellite observations as "in situ" including ground-based and aircraft-based remote sensing.
+$^{^{1}}$ In this document we refer to all non-satellite observations as "in situ" including ground-based and aircraft-based remote sensing.